AbhilashDatta/HTML-Attribute-Parser/README.md

 tag1.tag2~name

 Given the source code in HRML format consisting of N lines, it'll answer Q queries.
-For each query, it'll print the value of the attribute specified.
-It'll print "Not Found!" if the attribute does not exist.
+For each query, it'll print the value of the attribute specified. \n It'll print "Not Found!" if the attribute does not exist.

 Example: